![]() |

 ) |

-Convert timer tick to ns
+Convert timer ticks to nanoseconds (ns)

 tmr | Valid timer handle |